Suspected bombs target top Democrats, CNN two weeks before U.S. election

 Waters said in a statement that her Washington office was the target of “a suspicious package.”
 The package was intercepted at a Maryland mail processing facility, NBC reported.

-Reporting by Makini Brice and Jonathan Allen; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Additional reporting by Subrat Patnaik in Bengaluru; Writing by Susan Heavey and Dan Trotta; Editing by Jeffrey Benkoe and Rosalba O'Brien
+Reporting by Makini Brice and Jonathan Allen; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Writing by Susan Heavey and Daniel Trotta; Editing by Jeffrey Benkoe and Rosalba O'Brien